Employer Services – Internships Overview

 Is academic credit available?

 It is possible for students to receive academic credit for their internship, but not in all cases.
 Only academic departments can offer credit, and policies differ greatly from one department to the next.
-If you are willing to help a student obtain academic credit, work with them to make arrangements through their academic department or through the Career Center’s U.S. Independent Summer Internship Credit Option program.
+If you are willing to help a student obtain academic credit, work with them to make arrangements through their academic department or through Berkeley Career Engagement’s U.S. Independent Summer Internship Credit Option program.

 When are students available to intern?